strmprivacy/docs/docs/04-reference/01-cli-reference/strm/auth/login.md

 ### Synopsis

 Log a user in using its Console credentials and save the login token to disk, to allow the CLI access to the STRM Privacy APIs.

+Authentication is handled through the browser with the `strm auth login` command.
+If you can't login through browser (e.g. when using the CLI in scripts or on remote machines), a headless auth flow is supported through the `--remote` and `--non-interactive` flags.
+Note: this requires both a browser-accessible machine to run `--remote` to initiate authentication and the non-browser machine to run `strm auth login --non-interactive`.
+The help command `strm auth login --help` also provides directions.

+### Usage

 ```
 strm auth login [flags]